divine-heart/divine-heart.github.io/index.md

 As a result of having less time to make the demo, it has a lot less content than the Prototype build (less levels, objects, no dialogue, no scoring system), but the experience is more condensely polished.

-Check out th page on itch.io for more details, videos and a playable builds!
+Check out the itch.io for more details, videos and a playable builds!
-# The CCC Demo build has less content but prettier graphics and support for controller.
+#### The CCC Demo build has less content but prettier graphics and support for controller.
-# The Prototype build contains a lot more levels, playable characters, dialogue and more objects, but graphics are barebones.
+#### The Prototype build contains a lot more levels, playable characters, dialogue and more objects, but graphics are barebones.

 <br>
 [Block Witch itch.io Page](https://stardrop-games.itch.io/block-witch)